-established a protocol for the controlled trans-differentiation of chicken fibroblasts into myoblasts (Table 1).
-They confirmed the same results as previous studies that used treatments such as chicken serum medium and fatty acids to induce the conversion to adipocytes capable of fat storage (Lee et al., 2021).
-Furthermore, using immortalized cells derived from chicken, Ma et al. (2024) exploited the adipogenic/adipogenic switch differentiation of chicken fibroblasts in a three-dimensional (3D) culture system utilizing gelatin methacryloyl (GelMA) hydrogel to accumulate fat in muscle tissue without co-culture or mixing of fat.
+switch differentiation of chicken fibroblasts in a 3D culture system utilizing gelatin methacryloyl (GelMA) hydrogel to accumulate fat in muscle tissue without co-culture or mixing of fat.
 Using fish gelatin/alginate scaffolds, muscle and fat structures were assembled by regulating cell differentiation to produce cultured meat with a softer texture and higher elasticity with a flavor similar to traditional beef (Lee et al., 2024c).

 Cultured meat production can be made more effective and efficient by using biomass and fermentation technologies with the aim of improving the texture and flavor of cultured meat (Attaran Dowom et al., 2019).
 In particular, precision fermentation has improved the organoleptic properties of cultured meat by using genetically engineered organisms to biosynthesize secretory bio-based heme (Jin et al., 2018) and by inserting targeted genes into specific yeast strains and fermenting them to produce fats with a molecular structure similar to that of conventional meat (Singh et al., 2022).
 Precision fermentation has also been used to produce bitter blockers to eliminate the bitterness associated with soy-based additives, and supernatants of cultures used to ferment cordyceps and several fungal strains (genetically engineered DH5 Escherichia coli) have been added to foods to reduce bitterness (Dunstan et al., 2020).
 In this way, biomass fermentation using fungi can not only help improve the flavor of cultured meat but also contribute to a sustainable industry by utilizing resources.
-Texture profile analysis and rheology methods were used to understand the mechanical characterization of cultured meat (Paredes et al., 2022).
-The textural properties (hardness, cohesiveness, chewiness, resilience, springiness, Young's modulus) of commercial sausage, turkey breast, chicken breast, and cultured meat were similar, and sausage cooked with cultured meat exhibited higher elastic modulus and shear modulus than other commercial meats, identifying some parameters that should be considered in the initial cultured meat manufacturing process.
+Texture profile analysis and rheological methods were used to characterize mechanical properties of cultured meat (Paredes et al., 2022).
+The textural properties (hardness, cohesiveness, chewiness, resilience, springiness, and Young's modulus) of commercial sausage, turkey breast, chicken breast, and cultured meat were similar, and sausage cooked with cultured meat exhibited higher elastic modulus and shear modulus than other commercial meats, identifying some parameters that should be considered in the initial cultured meat manufacturing process.